 Do not worry if your Ukranian isn’t great, (mine is pretty shoddy too) just be prepared to give it a go and refine your speaking until you satisfy the gatekeeper.
 By the way, merely showing the password is not enough, you have to say it out loud.
 (When you consider that this is all you have to do in order to be let in on the secret, it doesn’t seem like such a big ask.)

 Assuming you pass the test, you will be shown through a secret door at the side of the gift shop.
-It is here you that you enter the initial restaurant foyer.
+It is here you that you enter the initial foyer of the Last Barricade restaurant.
 This is where the toilets and cloakroom are located.
 After establishing the number in your party, you will be shown into the main restaurant via another hidden door covered in hands.
 This is to signify the years that Ukraine spent under Russian rule.

-Sadly, we couldn’t eat everything we wanted as there was just not enough time/money/stomach space, but the dishes we did sample were exceptional.
+Sadly, we couldn’t eat everything we wanted from the menu as there was just not enough time or stomach space.
+However, the dishes we did sample were exceptional.
 From our visit, I can personally recommend the dumplings with mushrooms and rabbit tongues (sounds gross, tastes amazing), the baked cheese which comes in a bread bowl, potatoes fried with mushrooms and the cheese set which included some of the most divine cheeses I have ever tasted.
 Let’s face it, you’re not going to go too wrong when a whole page of the menu is dedicated to cheese!
 I’ll be honest, I could’ve stayed forever…

 Have you ever visited a secret restaurant?